What Do Centipedes Eat?

 Despite their small size, centipedes have a few features that make them great hunters.

-While they may have poor eyesight (some having no eyes at all), they have evolved to have long antennae which help them locate prey via vibrations.
+While they may have poor eyesight (some have no eyes at all), they have evolved to have long antennae that help them locate prey via vibrations.

 This is where their long legs come into play, house centipedes can travel about 1 foot per second making it easy for them to catch even the quickest fly.